tylerwillis/super-tortoise/content/pages/posts/skilled-optimism.md

 3.  **You can be happy in the belief that improvement is possible, well before you make any actual improvement.**

-## What is skilled optimism?
+## What is skill-and-tool optimism?

-Skilled optimism is the belief that people can acquire and use skills to make the world a better place.
+Skill-and-tool optimism is the belief that people can acquire skills, build tools, and use those to make the world a better place.
+It allows for activity on the personal level, which encourages intrinsic motivation, without losing connection to collective goals.

 This works because it's self re-enforcing: when you believe that worthwhile change is both hard and possible, you are motivated to develop new skills and tools to try to accomplish it.
 When you see small breakthroughs because of your hard work, it gives you more faith that change is possible.

-Developing a belief in skilled optimism is a simple practice.
+Developing a belief in skill-and-tool optimism is a simple practice.
 If you're reading this, you can do it.
 You have to find ways to develop and re-enforce the following beliefs:

 1.  **Optimism:** a belief that huge positive changes are just hard, not impossible.